milky2028/web-components/README.md

 Draw

-- Vue's file small isn't the smallest, but it also isn't the biggest.
+- Vue's file size isn't the smallest, but it also isn't the biggest.

 - Not supported by a large company, but the people who make Vue are formal Googlers and make their entire living from Vue.